gboeing/street-network-models/README.md

 #### 3.3.
 Merge stats

 Merge the street network stats with the urban centers stats (from the GeoPackage file created in step 1.1).
-Save to disk with measures named as described in the metadata file.
+Save to disk with indicators named as described in the metadata file.

 #### 3.4.
 Create metadata